 If we reflect upon the aforementioned, we will find there is common ground among the terms Internet, Cloud, Security and Use of the web as a tool.
+If you have heard of purdue model cyber security, you will know that it is an efficient way to secure the data on cloud to protect connected devices.
 That is, a user does not only constitute a sheer recipient of information but also becomes a participant in this social phenomenon named social web or 2.0 web, which has been very much impulsed by the current context.
 Back in 2004, it was foreseen the success of businesses that used the web as a platform, like the case of long tail businesses.
 It is not coincidence that Jeff Bezos could become the world’s first trillionaire.

 Routine is online now